kaifczxc-lab/qitnn/README.md

 # Quantum-inspired Trit Neural Network (QITNN)

 QITNN is a **quantum-inspired neural network architecture** implemented on top of **Serenade**, the author's custom DSL/compiler/runtime stack.
 The model runs on standard GPUs and does **not** require quantum hardware.
-The core idea is to represent each learnable projection with a **ternary superposition of amplitudes** and to propagate the resulting state through the network as a **full 2D simplex state**, rather than collapsing it to a single scalar observable.
+The core idea is to represent each learnable projection with a **ternary superposition of amplitudes** and to propagate the resulting state through the network as a **full 2D simplex state**, rather than collapsing it to a single scalar observable

 In the current public implementation, the network is a **byte-level autoregressive Transformer-style model** with QTS (Quantum Ternary Superposition) projections in attention and feed-forward layers.